zyf0717/zyf0717.github.io/_posts/2026-07-02-judgement-agentic-ai.markdown

 It is immediately apparent that these questions are either frame-setting or frame-challenging, and therefore mark where real judgement begins.

-Asking such questions essentially turns the situation from single-loop to [double-loop](https://en.wikipedia.org/wiki/Double-loop_learning).
+In Argyris and Schön’s terms, asking such questions essentially turns the situation from single-loop to [double-loop](https://en.wikipedia.org/wiki/Double-loop_learning).

 And the key is *not* having the right answer.
 It is recognizing that *appropriate* questions need to be asked at all.